VMPRANAV/BankingOperations/README.md

-#intro#
+**INTRO:**

 Hello!
 This is the solution for the banking problem statement provided during Coder’s Crusade event at Mechotron 24 held at CIT.

-Uploading Screencast from 04-05-24 09_39_35 PM IST (online-video-cutter.com) (2).mp4…
+**DEMO:**

-Create a class Customer and three classes namely MobileBanking, RegularBanking and InternetBanking.
-The relation between the classes is shown in the figure below.
-A customer is offered the following services:
+dd

-⮚ Regular banking – Cash Deposit, Cash Withdrawal
+**PROBLEM STATEMENT:**

-Note: On successful withdraw or deposit operation, the relevant attributes (accountBalance and transactionCount) are updated.
+In this problem, we are tasked with creating a class hierarchy for banking services.
+The main class is Customer, and it interacts with three other classes: MobileBanking, RegularBanking, and InternetBanking.
+The relationship between these classes is illustrated in the figure provided.

-⮚ Mobile and Internet banking – Transfer amount
+A Customer is offered various banking services based on their needs and preferences:

-Note: Perform the following computation and deduct the amount from the customer’s account balance.
+Regular Banking: Services include Cash Deposit and Cash Withdrawal.
+Upon successful completion of these operations, relevant attributes like accountBalance and transactionCount are updated.
-▪ Charge for the mobile alert = transactionCount X chargePerSms.
+Mobile and Internet Banking: These services offer the capability to transfer amounts between accounts.
+However, additional charges are applied for mobile alerts and email alerts based on the number of transactions (transactionCount).
+If the transactionCount exceeds a certain threshold (permittedCount), the charges for mobile alerts are doubled.
-▪ Charge for the email alert = transactionCount X chargePerEmail In mobile banking when the transactionCount exceeds permittedCount then chargePerSms is doubled.
-Assume relevant datatypes and use constructors appropriately.
+The computation for charges involves multiplying the transactionCount with chargePerSms for mobile alerts and chargePerEmail for email alerts.

-Create a package called Banking and place the three classes MobileBanking, RegularBanking and InternetBanking inside the package.
-Import the Banking package in the customer class.
+The solution involves implementing the necessary classes (MobileBanking, RegularBanking, InternetBanking) within a package named Banking.
+These classes should be appropriately structured, and constructors should be used as needed.
+Finally, the Customer class should import the Banking package to access the banking functionalities.